ISC2 CISSP

 Vulnerability remediation management

-• The impact of an occurrence and
+• Potential impact of compromise

 Earn your CISSP, guaranteed!